-With reference to previous studies, we compared five candidates, FCN32, FCN16, FCN8, U-Net, and SegNet, to find the most reliable architecture for anatomical segmentation (Figure 1c).
-All configurations were set to be equal for a fair comparison, minimizing variants between model training processes.
+Table 1.
+Distribution of the dataset for 5-fold cross validation configurations were set to be equal for a fair comparison, minimizing variants between model training processes.
 After several attempts, the training hyperparameters were experimentally determined: training for 100 epochs with 128 steps per epoch, a learning rate of 0.001 optimized using an Adam optimizer, and a batch size of 4.
 These trained models automatically generated anatomical ROIs from input test images.
-After training and evaluation with statistical performance measures, such as the dice coefficient and accuracy [26], the statistical result is returned in the csy format and analyzed within the framework system.
+After training and evaluation with statistical performance measures, such as the dice coefficient and accuracy [27], the statistical result is returned in the csv format and analyzed within the framework system.

 Model training was conducted on Anaconda 4.10.1 running on 64bit Ubuntu Linux 20.04.3 LTS and Python v3.8.8.
 TensorFlow-GPU v2.7.0 and CUDA 11.4 were used to accelerate the DNNs framework's training process on a 24 GB RTX 3090 graphics card, and Keras v2.7.0 was used as a Python deep learning application programming interface (API).
-In the BovineAAEyes80 dataset, brightness $\pm 10$ and rotation $\pm 10$

-40° augmentation are applied to cover variations that could arise in from the capturing environment, such as non-cooperative behavior of bovines and changes in lighting conditions [18].
+In the BovineAAEyes80 dataset, brightness ±10 and rotation ± 40° augmentation are applied to cover variations that could arise in from the capturing environment, such as non-cooperative behavior of bovines and changes in lighting conditions [18].

-Model Evaluation
+Model evaluation

-The classification performance of the trained model was evaluated using the following metrics: accuracy (1), recall (2), precision (3), IoU (4), and dice coefficient (5) [26].
-Compared to the reference annotation, each pixel is classified into one of four outcomes: true positive (TP), true negative (TN), false positive (FP), and false negative (FN); these classifications are according to the metric criteria of a previous study [27].
+The classification performance of the trained model was evaluated using the following metrics: accuracy (1), recall (2), precision (3), IoU (4), and dice coefficient (5) [27].
+Compared to the reference annotation, each pixel is classified into one of four outcomes: true positive (TP), true negative (TN), false positive (FP), and false negative (FN); these classifications are according to the metric criteria of a previous study [28].

-$$Accuracy = \frac{TP + TN}{TP + TN + FP + FN}$$

-(1)
+$$Accuracy = \frac{TP+TN}{TP+TN+FP+FN}$$ (1)

-$$Recall = \frac{TP}{TP + FN}$$
+$$Recall = \frac{TP}{TP + FN}$$ (2)

-(2)

-$$Precision = \frac{TP}{TP + FP}$$

-(3)

-$$IoU = \frac{TP}{TP + FP + FN}$$

-(4)

-$$Precision = \frac{TP}{TP + FP}$$
+$$Precision = \frac{TP}{TP + FP}$$ (3)